ArchieMucharla/KMP-Search-Benchmark/documents/proposal.md

 The KMP Algorithm offers an efficient way to find a substring within a given text.
 This algorithm preprocesses the pattern to generate a Longest Prefix Suffix (LPS) array in linear time complexity O(m), where m is the length of the pattern.
 Then, the algorithm utilizes the LPS array to scan the main text and find matches or skip sections.
 This occurs in O(n) time, where n is the length of the text.
 This makes KMP substantially faster than naive approaches, especially for large texts.

 # Function I/O
+Depending on our needs while developing this algorithm, we might also create helper functions for readability,

 `**void preprocess_pattern(const std::string &pattern, std::vector<int> &lps)**`

 **Parameters**: